Geosynchronous Satellite Launch Vehicle: Variants

 GSLV rockets using the Russian Cryogenic Stage (CS) are designated as the GSLV Mark I while versions using the indigenous Cryogenic Upper Stage (CUS) are designated the GSLV Mark II.
 All GSLV launches have been conducted from the Satish Dhawan Space Centre in Sriharikota.

 GSLV Mark I

 The first developmental flight of GSLV Mark I had a 129 tonne (S125) first stage and was capable of launching around 1500 kg into geostationary transfer orbit.
 The second developmental flight replaced the S125 stage with S139.
 It used the same solid motor with 138 tonne propellant loading.
 The chamber pressure in all liquid engines were enhanced, enabling a higher propellant mass and burn time.
 These improvements allowed GSLV to carry an additional 300 kg of payload.
 The fourth operational flight of GSLV Mark I, GSLV-F06, had a longer third stage called the C15 with 15 tonne propellant loading and also employed a diameter payload fairing.
+GSLV Mark I flights used Russian cryogenic engines.